brimdata/zed/docs/language/expressions/expr.md

 [collection operators](https://docs.couchbase.com/server/current/n1ql/n1ql-language-reference/collectionops.html).

-While we were motivated by the approach in these systems, they are very SQL-oriented and don't match the flow-based programming model of Z.
+While we were motivated by the approach in these systems, they are very SQL-oriented and don't match the flow-based programming model of Zed.
-(It is future work to put a SQL interface onto the Z analytics engine and perhaps these SQL++ style idioms will come into play here.)
+(It is future work to put a SQL interface onto the Zed analytics engine and perhaps these SQL++ style idioms will come into play here.)

-The field wildcard search is a specific-case in the current Z implementation of operating over semi-structured data, e.g.,
+The field wildcard search is a specific-case in the current Zed implementation of operating over semi-structured data, e.g.,
 ```
 *=foo